rte-france/relife/doc/source/learn/index.rst

 Learn
 =====

-If you're new to fiability and renewal theory but you have some maths knowledge, try to learn more about this field of statistics.
+If you're new to reliability and renewal theory but you have some maths knowledge, try to learn more about this field of statistics.

-Fiability theory
+Reliability theory
 ~~~~~~~~~~~~~~~~

 Renewal theory